Aksshaj-Erigisetty/Autonomous-Fault-Detection-Model/README.md

 A machine learning project designed to automatically detect system faults or anomalies in real time using sensor data.
 This model applies supervised and unsupervised learning techniques — including Random Forest, SVM, and Autoencoders — to classify normal vs. faulty behavior.

-# Autonomous Fault Detection Model

-A deep learning project that detects **faults in jet engines** using **Autoencoders** and **Anomaly Detection** techniques.
-Developed as part of the **Data Science & Machine Learning portfolio** to demonstrate the application of unsupervised learning in predictive maintenance systems.

 ---

 ## Project Overview